Now accepting Telehealth appointments. Schedule a virtual visit.

 When you suffer a sports injury, Dr. Patel can help.
 At his practices in Flushing and Nomad, NY, Dr. Patel can work with patients from throughout New York City to create a personalized treatment program to treat sports injuries and ensure peak performance.

-What are the Most Common Sports Injuries?
+What are the Most Common Foot and Ankle Sports Injuries?

 Sports injuries affect the foot and ankle and can occur when partaking in any type of athletic or sports activity where there is a risk of trauma or atypical stress to the area The most commonly experienced injuries include:

-• Achilles bursitis
+• Achilles ruptures

 • Broken toes